 Though the most popular of men, in 1807 Colonel Mellish had a serious altercation with Hon.
 Martin Hawke which resulted in the two men fighting a pistol duel.
 Hawke wounded Mellish in the arm and the incident became the subject of a caricature print by Cruikshank entitled “The Slang Duellists a shot at a Hawke or the Wounded Pigeon”.
 In the dialogue set out in Cruikshank’s print the two men offer odds of hitting one another and Hawke refers to Mellish as “Sancho” - a reference to his celebrated horse.
 After the incident the two men travelled home together as firm friends.

 It is alleged that one of Mellish's final bets was whether a pat of butter would stick to the Blyth Hall dining room ceiling.
 He was so drunk that when he flicked the butter up with his knife it failed to reach its target and he had to sell Blyth Hall to pay the debt and moved to a smaller house at Hodsock Priory.
 Certainly, at the time of the outbreak of the Peninsular War, one of the periodic crises occurred in Mellish's finances which necessitated his leaving for Spain with the army.
 He was appointed aide-de-camp to Major-General Sir Ronald Craufurd Ferguson.
-A fellow officer observed to Sir Ronald that, if it were not impossible, he could swear that an officer he had seen in camp was a gentleman who had been in the cockpit at York only a week or two before - where he understood his name to be Mr. Mellish.
-"The very same man," returned Sir Ronald "he is now my aide-de-camp, and I think you will say, when you have the opportunity of knowing more of him, a better officer will not be found".
-Mellish served with distinction and, on one occassion, was captured by the enemy.
+Before the Battle of Vimeiro shortly after British troops arrived in Portugal in August 1808, a fellow officer observed to Sir Ronald that, if it were not impossible, he could swear that an officer he had seen in camp was a gentleman who had been in the cockpit at York only a week or two before - where he understood his name to be Mr. Mellish.
+"The very same man," returned Sir Ronald "he is now my aide-de-camp, and I think you will say, when you have the opportunity of knowing more of him, a better officer will not be found".3 Mellish served with distinction and, on one occassion, was captured by the enemy.
 On hearing of this Wellington is reported to have said: “They will not keep him long”.
 Mellish duly reappeared the following day riding on a donkey.
 A fellow officer commenting on the condition of the animal condemed it as only being worth £5.
 Mellish challenged the valuation, saying he would be able to get £35 for it.
 He proved his point by riding the animal into a mêlée where it was shot dead from under him and he received the customary £35 compensation paid by the army for the loss of a mount in battle!